 **Absence request procedure**

-Submit copies of any supporting documents (e.g. letters from the hospital) which show the exceptional/urgent nature of the leave requested, with the absence request form (completed).
+Please submit copies of any supporting documents (e.g. letters from the hospital) which show the exceptional/urgent nature of the leave requested, with the absence request form (completed) which can be obtained from the school office.

 Please check your class attendance in the newsletter each week and help us to improve our attendance by bringing your child in every day.